dancer1325/smallrye-config/documentation/src/main/docs/config/getting-started.md

 ## Converters

-The `ConfigSource` retrieves a configuration value as a `String`.
-Other data types require a conversion using the `org.eclipse.microprofile.config.spi.Converter` API.
+The `ConfigSource` retrieves a configuration value as a `String` Other data types require a conversion using the  `org.eclipse.microprofile.config.spi.Converter` API.

 Most of the common `Converter` types are provided by default: